andikatjacobdennis/UML/usecase/UseCase.md

 # UML 2 Use Case Diagram Tutorial: Modeling a Shopping Cart System

 This module provides a comprehensive guide to creating a Use Case Diagram following UML 2 standards, using a **shopping cart system** as a practical example.
 Use Case Diagrams are essential for capturing the functional requirements of a system by illustrating interactions between actors and use cases.
-This tutorial is designed for developers, analysts, and designers aiming to document system behavior effectively, and it can be integrated into a GitHub repository for version-controlled documentation.
+This tutorial is designed for developers, analysts, and designers aiming to document system behavior effectively.

 ---